axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/portal-chat.rst

 Limitation of current Portal chat
 ---------------------------------

-1. Do not support multiple tabs.
-For each browser, user is able to open 1 Portal tab if he enables Portal chat.

-2. Portal Chat does not support cross application chat.
+Portal Chat does not support cross application chat.
 That means user is able to chat with other users in the current application, but he cannot chat with users in other application.

 .. |chat| image:: images/portal-chat/chat.png
 .. |chat-group-assignee| image:: images/portal-chat/chat-group-assignee.png